-

 More information:

-The level of air pollution is high by global standards.
-Dust storms and sandstorms happen often.
-They can worsen breathing issues.
+The level of air pollution in Qatar is high by global standards.
+Dust storms and sandstorms happen often, which can worsen breathing issues.

 If you're concerned about the effects of pollution, or dust and sandstorms, speak to your doctor before leaving Australia.